qgis/QGIS-Documentation/docs/server_manual/config.rst

 Name “ATMAX”.
 User can already set title for layers, groups and project.

 OWS name is based on the name used in layer tree.
 This name is more a label for humans than a name for machine-to-machine communication.

-QGIS Server supports:

-* short name line edits to layers properties
+You can set a **Short name** for layers, groups or project, so it is used by QGIS Sever as the layer name.

+You can set short name for:

-  You can change this by right clicking on a layer, choose :menuselection:`Properties --> Metadata tab --> Description --> Short name`.
+* **Layers**: You can change this by right clicking on a layer, choose :menuselection:`Properties --> QGIS Server --> Description --> Short name`.

-* WMS data dialog to layer tree group (short name, title, abstract)

-  By right clicking on a layer group and selecting the :guilabel:`Set Group WMS data` option you will get:
+* **Groups**: You can open a WMS data dialog (short name, title, abstract) by right clicking on a layer group and selecting the :guilabel:`Set Group WMS data` option.

   .. _figure_group_wms_data: